KennethPayne2300/KennethPaynePlaylist1/README.md

 ### Day 3 Goal 1: Write the code to allow users to add additional songs to your playlist

-- [ ] Declare a variable and save the value of the user input with class `song`
+- [ ] Declare a variable and save the value of the user input with class `title`
 - [ ] Use `.push()` to add the value to your song name array.

 ### Day 3 Goal 2: Write the code to allow users to add additional song information to your playlist